starkfell/100DaysOfIaC/articles/day.64.resource.locks.md

 ## Sample Resource Lock in ARM

 Below is the sample of a resource group lock.
-I have added this to the tail end of the resources section of the arm template that deploys an Azure VNET, three subnet, and network security groups for each.
+I have added this to the tail end of the resources section of the arm template that deploys an Azure VNET, three subnets, and network security groups for each.

 ``` JSON
 {